MBTITheorist

 Nardi's neuroscience research (2011) offers an empirical complement to these observational descriptions.
-According to Nardi, individuals who test as ENTJ tend to engage multiple brain regions in a coordinated, high-efficiency pattern when working on problems—a neural signature that reflects their capacity for integrative, action-oriented cognition.
+According to Nardi, individuals who test as ENTJ engage multiple brain regions in a coordinated, high-efficiency pattern when working on problems, a neural signature that reflects their capacity for integrative, action-oriented cognition.
 Nardi notes that ENTJs often process information rapidly and demonstrate a distinctive ability to shift fluidly between big-picture strategic thinking and granular operational detail, a cognitive flexibility that supports their effectiveness in high-stakes, complex environments.

 The MBTI Manual (Myers et al., 2003) reports that ENTJs represent approximately 1.8% of the general population, making them one of the rarer types.
-Despite their relative scarcity, ENTJs tend to exert disproportionate influence in organizational settings due to their drive toward leadership and their comfort with authority.
-Thomson (1998) notes that ENTJs frequently report experiencing the world as a series of problems to be solved and systems to be optimized—a perspective that, while highly productive, can sometimes lead to friction with those who experience the ENTJ's directness as domineering or dismissive of human factors.
+Despite their relative scarcity, ENTJs exert disproportionate influence in organizational settings due to their drive toward leadership and their comfort with authority.
+Thomson (1998) notes that ENTJs frequently report experiencing the world as a series of problems to be solved and systems to be optimized, a perspective that, while highly productive, sometimes lead to friction with those who experience the ENTJ's directness as domineering or dismissive of human factors.

 Common Traits